 Does this scenario sound familiar to you?
 You’re a Beautycounter consultant, and you’d love to find a low-cost way to reach more people to spread the mission.
 You’re building your market through local socials and product drop-offs.
 You’ve mailed some samples to friends across state lines.
-You want to take the next step, but you’re worried how to do a Beautycounter Facebook social.
+You want to take the next step, but you’re worried about how to do a Beautycounter Facebook social… and do it well!

 It sounds easy enough but scary as all get out, right?
 The idea of a Beautycounter Facebook social has a lot of allure in that you can hang out in your comfy leggings but the anxiety of unchartered territory.
 So what’s a consultant to do?

-5 Tips & Tricks for a Beautycounter Facebook Social
+5 Tips & Tricks for a Successful Beautycounter Facebook Social

 1. Plan it out!
 Get your logistics in order.

 I’d love to lead with “You can just wing it!” but the truth of the matter is, you really need to be thoughtful and purposeful when planning out your Beautycounter Facebook social.
 It’s the same as if you hosted an in-person social.
 You figure out the logistics, who to invite, what you’re going to showcase, same song and dance.

 However, you really only have 60-90 minutes and little text space in this social so I can’t stress enough that you need to spend some time developing your script.
 But the good news about that is once you develop your script, you don’t have to do much work in the future!

 2. Keep it engaging!
 It’s called a Beautycounter Facebook social for a reason.